hellenike/textbook/docs/topics/aorist/index.md

 ## The aorist indicative

-The form of a finite verb in ancient Greek expresses the *subject* as well as the *verb*: it is complete verbal unit by itself.
+The form of a finite verb in ancient Greek expresses the *subject* as well as the *verb*: it is a complete verbal unit by itself.
 Example: the form ἐκέλευσε means "he or she ordered"; the form ἐκέλευσαν means "they ordered."
 These are already complete sentences that do not need a separate word for "he", "she" or "they."

 ### The indicative mood and narrating events in the past

-As described above, finite verbs have five properties: person, number, tense, mood, and voice.
+As already described above, finite verbs have five properties: person, number, tense, mood, and voice.

 "Indicative" is a mood, one of the four that ancient Greek has.
 It is the mode of verb used for narrating factual events.
 As such, it is a frequently seen mood in most texts.